orfeotoolbox/OTB/Documentation/Cookbook/rst/OTB-Applications.rst

 ^^^^^^^^^^^^^^^^^^

-If QGIS cannot find OTB, the “applications folder” and “binaries folder” can be set from the settings in the Processing :math:`\rightarrow` Settings :math:`\rightarrow` “service provider”.
+If QGIS cannot find OTB, the “applications folder” and “binaries folder” can be set from the settings found under Processing :math:`\rightarrow` Settings :math:`\rightarrow` “service provider”.

 .. figure:: Art/QtImages/qgis-otb-settings.png